Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/dendrite/ReadMe.md

 ### **Output**

 The output section makes a single call.
-Now both write opeations are called with this single procedure.
+Now both write operations are called with this single procedure.

 ```Fortran
  call Output_files